l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 creates a sufficient incentive for others to take the last commit before the vendor applied the disruptive license change and fork the project.

-(Another outcome is that folks switch to a different project more to their liking, and the original mostly withers.
+(Another outcome is that folks switch to or even start an entirely different project more to their liking, and the original mostly withers.
 Not typically desirable either, since it reduces the potential customer base, but hey, those remaining are obviously captive.)

-Because for **them** - that project that's the core of the single-vendor's business?
+Because for **them** - that project that's the whole core of the single-vendor's business?
 It's *just* infrastructure. *Their* value lies elsewhere.